eecs280staff/tutorials/docs/setup_visualstudio.md

 ## Prerequisites
 Visual Studio runs on Windows only.
 There are no other prerequisites for Visual Studio.

-This tutorial uses command line tools.
-If you haven't installed CLI tools on your machine yet, follow the [Windows command line tools tutorial](setup_wsl.html).
+This tutorial recommends command line tools.
+To install CLI tools, follow the [Windows command line tools tutorial](setup_wsl.html).

+Next, we recommend our [Command line interface (CLI)](cli.html) tutorial.

 ## Restart
 To start clean, first quit Visual Studio.
 Back up your files, and then delete your project directory.
 Your project directory might be different.